kevinpapst/TablerBundle/docs/layout.md

 **For your security screens (with huge cover image)**

-The `security-cover.html.twig` file for login, register ... can be used with:
+The `security-cover.html.twig` file (for login, register, ...) can be used with:
 ```
 {% extends '@Tabler/security-cover.html.twig' %}
 ```